 Black coffee is amongst the lowest-calorie drink decision around, and it’s an excellent weight loss trick.
 Black coffee alters your level of hunger for zero calories, on top of providing you a great energy boost in the morning.
 Plus the caffeine can speed up metabolism and fat-burning throughout your entire body.

 It can be very hard to start drinking your coffee black, but give it a shot.
-Start to wean off the creamer and sugar and in no time you will be having yourself a great healthy drink with many benefits!
+Start to wean off the creamer and sugar and in no time you will enjoying yourself a great healthy drink with many benefits!
 Brittany lay off the double-doubles.

 Calories: 22 per normal sized tomato